I got to say, you know, regardless of how you feel about the president, President Bush had a rough weekend.

 And the real danger, in fact, I think it's happening as we speak, is we are creating another asset bubble.

-I mean, in a microcosm, it might be treasury bills.
+I mean, in a microcosm, it might be Treasury bills.

-They're gonna pop pretty soon.
+They're going to pop pretty soon.

 We got into this mess because of the government.